 - Rivkie Feiner, CEO of Feiner Grant Strategies and board member of the Jewish Federation of Rockland;

-- Ky Kumar, executive chairman of the Indian American International Chamber of Commerce;
+- KV Kumar, executive chairman of the Indian American International Chamber of Commerce;

 - Thomas Sullivan, vice-chair, Board of Bergen County Commissioners.